JiangRenDevOps/DevOpsLectureNotesV2/WK7_CM_Ansible/README.md

 It is fine to install on a remote machine, what about more machines?

-## Task #5: Create AWS EC2 instances in us-east-1 region using CloudFront
+## Task #5: Create AWS EC2 instances in us-east-1 region using CloudFormation

 - Use this [cloudformation template](CFN-EC2.yaml) to create EC2 instances for our handson: https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/template